zelanko/sql-docs.pt-br/docs/relational-databases/system-stored-procedures/sp-create-plan-guide-transact-sql.md

  `WHERE a=10'`

- No entanto, a mesma cadeia de caracteres não deve corresponder a este *batch_text*:
+ No entanto, a mesma cadeia de caracteres não seria correspondida a este *batch_text*:

  `N'SELECT * FROM T WHERE b = 10'`